The Kham Riders (Tagong Festival)

 - A variety of accommodation: camping, nomad camps, Buddhist monastery, mountain retreat and guesthouse

-• Day 1 1 : ARRIVE IN CHENGDU - KANGDING - 6-8 hours transfer
+• Day 1 1: ARRIVE IN CHENGDU - KANGDING - No riding

 Morning meet-up in Chengdu.
-You will be transferred by car to Kangding at 2,600m.
-This journey takes about 6-8 hours, depending on the conditions of the road, but it is an experience not to be missed!
+You will be transferred by car to Kangding at 2600m.
+This journey takes about 4 hours, depending on the conditions of the road.

-Kangding is a small mountain city and its inhabitants are mainly Han Chinese although there is a notable Tibetan presence and flair, particularly noticebable in its shops, restaurants and temples.
+Kangding is a small mountain city and its inhabitants are mainly Han Chinese although there is a notable Tibetan presence and flair, particularly noticeable in its shops, restaurants and temples.
 For centuries it has been the meeting place for Chinese and Tibetan culture, and has served as a trading centre for tea and yak hide.
 It is also seen as a final outpost before the wild Tibetan mountains and passes of the Chengdu-Lhasa highway and the Tibetan region of Kham.
+Spend the night above the city at a hotsprings guesthouse (3100m).

 NB.
 If the weather has been bad and the road damaged by landslides etc. then you will fly up to Kangding instead.

-• Day 2 2 : KANGDID - TAGONG FESTIVAL - No riding
+• Day 2 2: KANGDING - TAGONG FESTIVAL - No riding

 It is a true honour to be able to observe this festival which is still extremely rare and secretive.
 Your guide will help you with the local way of life so that you can completely immerse yourself in the warm Tibetan hospitality.

 Today is an acclimatisation day.
-You will meet the horses and head out on a short ride to Khampa Nomad Ecolodge, at an altitude of 3800m.
+You will meet the horses and head out on a short ride near the lodge, at an altitude of 3800m.
+Spend the night at Khampa Nomad Ecolodge (3800m).

-• Day 4 4 : KHAMP - ZHAKRA MOUNTAIN - 4 hours riding +3 hours hike
+• Day 4 4: KHAMPA - ZHAKRA MOUNTAIN - 4 hours riding + hiking

 Camp

 Hiking day!
-Hike up from the hotsprings and cross over a high pass with close glacier views.
+Hike up from the hotsprings (7-8 hours) and cross over a high pass with close glacier views.
 This area is very wild and full of animals.
-Sleep near a high lake.
+Sleep near a high lake (4400m).

 Monastery

 Your day will start with a ride out across the vast grasslands of the so-called "Empty" valley which is punctuated with the camps of nomadic families.
-Crossing a slightly lower mountain pass, you will arrive - tired! - at the nunnery at Gyergo, in time for afternoon chanting with the nuns.
+Crossing a slightly lower mountain pass, you will arrive at the nunnery at Gyergo, in time for afternoon chanting with the nuns.

 You will spend the night in a 'nunnery hut' in the grounds of the monastery at 3900m.